 Balancing AI with human judgment

-AI is a powerful tool, but it works best when paired with human judgment.
+AI's powerful, but it works best when paired with human judgment.
 Each brings different strengths to financial planning.

 • Processing large amounts of data quickly